C Constants

 It’s just a convention, but one that can greatly help you while reading or writing a C program as it improves readability.
 Uppercase name means constant, lowercase name means variable.

-A constant name follows the same rules for variable names: can contain any uppercase or lowercase letter, can contain digits and the underscore character, but it can’t start with a digit.
-AGE and Age10 are valid variable names, 1AGE is not.
+A constant name follows the same rules for variable names: it can contain any uppercase or lowercase letter, can contain digits and the underscore character, but it can’t start with a digit.
+AGE and Age10 are valid names, 1AGE is not.

 Another way to define constants is by using this syntax: